par7133/5cube/README.md

      <li>Set the Editor Password of your cubes.
 This will be important to confirm your cube upload by dropping it and saving it.</li>
      <li>In Public/js/cube-code.js, in mystart class method, check if you are using 'http' or 'https'.</li>
   </ol>

+  For any need of software additions, plugins and improvements please write to <a href="mailto:info@5mode.com">info@5mode.com</a>

+  To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.

   ###Screenshots: